 The Reykjanes Peninsula has its fair share of geothermal areas.
-The most well known geothermally activity ones are Seltún in Krýsuvík, by lake Kleifarvatn and Gunnuhver, closer to the Blue Lagoon and the town of Grindavík.
+The most well-known, geothermally-active ones are Seltun in Krysuvik, near lake Kleifarvatn, and Gunnuhver, closer to the Blue Lagoon and the town of Grindavik.

-Seltún is a colourful area, the earth dyed with bright yellow, orange, red and green.
-It has a wooden path snaking its way past boiling mud pots, hot springs and hissing fumaroles, and many educational signs in the area.
+Seltun is a colorful area featuring bright yellow-, orange-, red- and green-toned earth.
+It has a wooden path that snakes past boiling mud pots, hot springs, and hissing fumaroles, and many educational signs in the area.

-Gunnuhver is a large hot spring area only consisting of fumaroles and mud pools that are way too hot to bathe in.
-This place has a haunted past, with the murderous ghost of a peasant woman said to be trapped in the steam.
+Gunnuhver is a large hot spring area consisting of fumaroles and mud pools that are too hot for bathing.
+This place has a haunted past, with a peasant woman's murderous ghost said to be trapped in the steam.

-Lake Kleifarvatn is the largest lake on Reykjanes peninsula, and the 26th largest lake in Iceland, at about nine square kilometres.
+Lake Kleifarvatn is the largest lake on the Reykjanes peninsula and the 26th largest lake in Iceland, at about 5.5 square miles (nine square kilometers).

-At its deepest it is around 90 metres, making it one of the deeper lakes in Iceland.
-However, after a couple of earthquakes in the year 2000, a crack opened that made the water level drop.
+Its depth is around 295 feet (90 meters) at its deepest, making it one of the deeper lakes in Iceland.
+However, a couple of earthquakes in 2000 opened a crack that made the water level drop.

-As a result, the coastline of the lake is extremely interesting, with steam from hot springs rising around it and gorgeous lava flow rock formations that are well worth exploring.
+As a result, the lake's coastline is fascinating, with steam from hot springs rising around it and gorgeous lava flow rock formations that are well worth exploring.

 Brimketill, or the Whitewater Cauldron, is a naturally shaped pool by the seaside.
-The water is, however, freezing cold seawater and shouldn't be entered, especially not during high tide or in windy weather as enormous waves continually crash on it.
+However, the water is freezing cold seawater and shouldn't be entered, especially during high tide or in windy weather, as enormous waves continually crash on it.

-It is, however, a sight to see in rough weather.
-A viewing platform is close by, accessible for everyone.
+It's, however, a sight to see in rough weather.
+A viewing platform is close by and accessible for everyone.

-Keflavík, or Reykjanesbær, is the largest town on Reykjanes peninsula.
-It has some lovely cafés and shops, holds the annual Night of Lights festival at the end of summer, and the Icelandic Museum of Rock & Roll is well worth a visit.
+Keflavik, or Reykjanesbaer, is the largest town on the Reykjanes peninsula.
+It has some lovely cafes and shops, holds the annual Night of Lights festival at the end of summer, and is home to the Icelandic Museum of Rock & Roll.

-Right by the town is the former US Navy Base, which has now been turned into university housing and apartment blocks.
-It's interesting that you can still see street names in English here.
+The town is near a former US Navy Base that has been converted to university housing and apartment blocks.
+It's an interesting place where you can still see street names written in English.

 Check out this day tour, Reykjanes Peninsula | Blue Lagoon Tour with Lava Landscapes, which will take you to all the wonders in the surrounding area of the Blue Lagoon.

-Although the Blue Lagoon is by far the most popular bathing spot in Iceland, it is far from being the only one.
-Iceland is filled with water in every imaginable form; steaming, frozen, hissing, fresh, cool, scolding, bubbling or muddy.
+Although the Blue Lagoon is the most popular bathing spot in Iceland, it's hardly the only one.
+Water fills Iceland in every imaginable form: steaming, frozen, hissing, fresh, cool, scalding, bubbling, and muddy.

-The hot water running underground is tapped and used in radiators to warm up people's houses, comes directly out of the showers and faucets, and is used in dozens of warm outdoor swimming pools and hot tubs.
+The hot water running underground is tapped and used in radiators to warm up people's houses.
+It comes directly from the showers and faucets and fills dozens of warm outdoor swimming pools and hot tubs.

-Besides all those swimming pools that can be found in Reykjavík, and in Iceland's countryside, there are also multiple natural hot springs, man-made pools and luxurious spas.
+Besides the swimming pools found in Reykjavik and Iceland's countryside, there are also multiple natural hot springs and luxurious spas.

-The Mývatn Nature Baths in North Iceland are a somewhat comparable attraction to the Blue Lagoon.
-These baths have the same opaque blue texture as the Blue Lagoon, modern shower and changing facilities, a sauna and a restaurant/café on site.
+The Myvatn Nature Baths in North Iceland are somewhat comparable to the Blue Lagoon.
+These baths have the same opaque blue texture as the Blue Lagoon, modern shower, and changing facilities, a sauna, and a restaurant/cafe on site.

-The Mývatn Nature Baths are much smaller than the Blue Lagoon.
-They receive fewer guests and are more modestly priced but there are also fewer spa amenities and no in-water massages.
+The Myvatn Nature Baths are much smaller than the Blue Lagoon, receive fewer guests, and are more modestly priced; there are fewer spa amenities and no in-water massages.

 Picture from the Highlands Superjeep Tour | Langjökull & the Secret Lagoon

-The Secret Lagoon is found in South Iceland, not far off from the Golden Circle.
-The water here is nice and toasty but doesn't have the same opaque blue, milky waters as the Blue Lagoon and Mývatn Nature Baths have.
-It does have an adjacent geothermal area, however.
+The Secret Lagoon is found in South Iceland, not far from the Golden Circle.
+The water here is nice and toasty but doesn't have the same opaque blue, milky waters as the Blue Lagoon and Myvatn Nature Baths.
+It does, however, have an adjacent geothermal area.

-It is located inside a man-made rectangular concrete structure, although the water comes straight from the ground.
-There's a small, bubbling hot spring right next to the water to remind you of where exactly the hot water is coming from.
+It's located inside a human-made structure, although the water comes straight from the ground.
+There's a small, bubbling hot spring next to the water to remind you of exactly where the hot water originates.

-There is however no place that can fully compare to the Blue Lagoon in Iceland.
-We highly recommend you visit the famed geothermal spa on your visit to Iceland.
+However, no place can thoroughly compare to the Blue Lagoon in Iceland.
+We highly recommend you visit the famed geothermal spa on your visit.

-We hope you hope our ultimate guide to the Blue Lagoon proved helpful to you in ensuring you make the most of your visit to Iceland.
-There are plenty of hot springs in Iceland to explore, but the Blue Lagoon should be well up there on your list.
+We hope our ultimate guide to the Blue Lagoon proved helpful to you in ensuring you make the most of your visit to Iceland.
+There are many hot springs in Iceland to explore, but the Blue Lagoon should be high up on your list.
 We'd love to hear and respond to your questions and comments below.